Courier

 2. Have just a little patience: it does take a couple of minutes for all the background services to start up in your instance.
 If you get connection refused or site error messages - just wait a moment

-3. Verify mail service(s) are running:
+Verify service(s) are running:

 $ monit -g mail summary